WeileiZeng/Cancelled-Academic-Conferences/README.md

-Please visit the [About](https://weileizeng.github.io/Cancelled-Academic-Conferences/) page for more information
+Please visit the [Home](https://weileizeng.github.io/Cancelled-Academic-Conferences/) and [About](https://weileizeng.github.io/Cancelled-Academic-Conferences/about) page for more information

 ![sync updates from google sheet](https://github.com/WeileiZeng/Cancelled-Academic-Conferences/workflows/sync%20updates%20from%20google%20sheet/badge.svg)